Marko-M/ajax-calculator/README.md

 Ajax Calculator
 ===============
 This is a simple Ajax powered PHP Calculator that stores results cache inside database and uses jQuery UI to offer autocomplete.
-This program has been created as an execise and it doesn't have a lot of practical value.
+This program has been created as an exercise and it doesn't have a lot of practical value.

 Instructions
 ------------